Polishing Your Groundwater Modeling Skills

 The instructors for this course have taught both introductory and advanced courses in the application of MODFLOW for many years.

 Peter F. Andersen is Vice President and Principal Engineer of Tetra Tech GEO in charge of the Atlanta, Georgia, office.
-He has conducted numerous ground-water investigations including simulation of saltwater intrusion in Florida, contaminant transport at the Lipari Landfill, New Jersey, and analysis of local and regional flow systems at the Savannah River Site, South Carolina.
+He has conducted numerous ground-water investigations including simulation of saltater intrusion in Florida, contaminant transport at the Lipari Landfill, New Jersey, and analysis of local and regional flow systems at the Savannah River Site, South Carolina.
 He developed a manual for the U.S. EPA of 20 instructional problems for the MODFLOW model and has recently developed a follow-up manual.
 Mr. Andersen has an M.S. degree in Civil Engineering from Auburn University.

 Robert M. Greenwald is a Principal Hydrogeologist at Tetra Tech GEO in charge of the Freehold, New Jersey, office.
 He has coded, tested, and documented an optimization module for MODFLOW (MODMAN) for ground-water management applications and has developed interface software for models based on commercial GIS and CAD software.
 He has applied ground-water models at numerous RCRA and CERCLA sites.
 Mr. Greenwald has an M.S. in Applied Hydrogeology from Stanford University.

 The course will be held at the Colorado School of Mines in Golden, CO.
+(Room and building TBA)

 All Visitor parking areas will have a pay and display parking meter.
 When arriving on campus for the first time, look for a parking meter, find a space in that location, pay the meter and display the receipt on your dash.
 You will find brochures at each of our parking meters that can also help guide you around the campus.